Wellness Education

 How They Work

 These peptides bind to receptors in the gut, brain, and pancreas to reduce hunger signals, slow gastric emptying, stimulate insulin release, and promote fat breakdown.
-Triple agonists like Retatrutide additionally activate glucagon receptors to further increase daily caloric burn and support lean mass preservation.
+Triple agonists (third-generation GLP-1) additionally activate glucagon receptors, which are studied for their role in daily caloric burn and lean mass preservation.

 Key Benefits